JongKI-PARK/OSTEPprac/CHAP03/README.md

     After IOs, the process issuing the IO will run LATER (when it is its turn)
   ```

-**A : if the scheduling is preemptive, process 0 will yield cpu while doing i/o.
-If not, process 0 will do busy waiting keep checking if process 0's i/o work is done.**
+**A : It is important to figure it out whether process 0 yields cpu while doing i/o or busy waiting keep checking if process 0's i/o work is done.**

-Let's check if it is preemptive or not
+Let's check if it is yields cpu(interrupt) or busy waiting(polling)
   ```
   Time        PID: 0        PID: 1           CPU           IOs 1         RUN:io         READY             1